USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.2_bugfixes.md

 CCTM/src/vdiff/acm2_m3dry/vdiffproc.F

 ## 12. Removes unnecessary request for NLDN file when it is not needed
-[Daiwen Kang](mailto:kang.daiwen@epa.glov), U.S. Environmental Protection Agency
+[Daiwen Kang](mailto:kang.daiwen@epa.gov), U.S. Environmental Protection Agency

 ### Description of the model issue
 When inline lightning NO production is turned on, there are two options:
-Option 1 uses hourly lightning flash data which are provided by an external imput file through the enviromental variable NLDN_STRIKES;
+Option 1 uses hourly lightning flash data which are provided by an external input file through the enviromental variable NLDN_STRIKES;
 Option 2 uses parameters provided in the LTNGPARMS_FILE file.
 However, the current code requests the NLDN_STRIKES file even when Option 2 is selected.
 Without the file being set, the model crashes.

 ### Solution in CMAQv5.3.2